 We all have a need for adventure.
 Isolation is making it hard for people to meet this need.
 Are you feeling bored so you turn to food?
 This is a dangerous recipe with the fridge right around the corner.
 Satisfying your oral sensory can trick your subconscious mind into feeling like you actually did something fun because it was in your senses.
 Our subconscious is always trying to serve a positive intention and will look for ways to meet our subconscious needs even if they are not so desirable.
 Because we have a need for adventure and we receive that stimulation through our senses, instead of turning to food to cure your boredom, use your other senses.

-Turn up some music, move your body, use visual imagery, aromatherapy or anything else that gets you into your senses.
+Turn up some music, move your Healthy Body, use visual imagery, aromatherapy or anything else that gets you into your senses.

 Have you ever noticed that you gain weight every time some kind of crisis happens in your life?
 Perhaps you know exactly what your comfort foods are already and just automatically turn to them when the going gets tough.
 Or maybe you’re one of the thousands of Canadians that have just been so busy for so long that you actually have to learn how to be bored and fill your time with healthy choices.